 - keep your distance – stay at least 1.5 metres away from other people

 - washing your hands often with soap and water, or use hand sanitiser

 - wear a mask

-- stay home if you are unwell with cold or flu-like symptoms, and arrange to get a COVID-19
+- stay home if you are unwell with cold or flu-like symptoms, and arrange to get a COVID-19 test.

 Vaccination providers record all vaccinations on the Australian Immunisation Register, as required by Australian law.
 You can view your vaccination record online through your: